cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 - |security|_ CDAP supports **securing clusters using a perimeter security model.** This section describes enabling security, configuring authentication, testing security, and includes an example configuration file.

-.. |monitoring| replace:: **Monitoring:**
-.. _monitoring: monitoring.html

-- |monitoring|_ CDAP collects **logs and metrics** for all of its internal services.
-  This section provides links to the relevant APIs for accessing these logs and metrics.

 .. |appendices| replace:: **Appendices:**